j0hannah27/STI-PROJECTS/README.md

 # STI-PROJECTS
-What I finished doing in STI
+What projects I finished doing in STI